ArXivCode/ArXivCode/Final Report.md

 **GitHub Search**: Keyword-based search that cannot understand semantic relationships between queries and code.
 No integration with paper context or theoretical concepts.

-**GPT-4 Zero-Shot**: Can generate code explanations but often hallucinates implementation details not present in actual repositories.
+**GPT-4 Zero-Shot** (OpenAI, 2024): Can generate code explanations but often hallucinates implementation details not present in actual repositories.
 Lacks grounding in verified code implementations.
+Zero-Shot here means that GPT-4 is only relying on its training data and not retrieving code snippets from our curated dataset.

 *Our advancement: Function-level semantic search with verified code snippets and AI-generated explanations that connect implementations to their theoretical foundations.*
 ---

 ## **3\.
 System Architecture**